ikromovmirzokhid/SportApp/README.md

-This is simple Sports app where you can choose your favorite spots team and look up their game history using https://www.thesportsdb.com/api.php APIs.
+This is a simple Sports app where you can choose your favorite sports team and look up their game history using https://www.thesportsdb.com/api.php APIs.

 This app is created using MVVM architecture
 For dependency injection used Dagger2